 - Drain the oil.

 - Dispose of the oil according to local environmental protection regulations.

-- Drain the cooling liquid.

-- Dispose of the cooling liquid according to local environmental protection regulations.

 - Begin dismantling the vacuum pump.

 During dismantling of the vacuum pump protective equipment and clothing must be worn.

 - Dispose of the vacuum pump as scrap metal. - Dispose of the individual parts of the machine according to local regulations.